DeguShi/What-Manga/README.md

 ## Overview

 What-Manga is a personal manga and light novel tracking application.
-It features a custom text parser for bulk imports, real-time filtering, and a glassmorphism UI with dark mode support.
+It features a custom text parser for bulk imports, real-time filtering, and a manga-themed UI with dark mode support.

 Built as a full-stack Next.js application with Google OAuth authentication and PostgreSQL database.

+> **Why I built this:** I've always kept list-like tracking of all anime I've watched, books I've read, and manga I've read.
+Ideally, I would save my list somewhere like MyAnimeList or Anime-Planet.
+However, my list is just too big, so it was not realistic.
+Therefore, I decided to make this app :)

 ## Features